reltoom/Choices-Saga/README.md

 ### Code Used

-Most of the code I wrote myself with a lot of trial and error, saving and viewing on web browser.

-For the structure of the functions for the game I followed [Paddy Walshes Project](https://github.com/paddyw11/Paddy-walsh-project-2b).

-For the modal pop up I followed code from [W3School](https://www.w3schools.com/howto/howto_css_modals.asp).
+Using the tutorial videos from Code Institute and some help from Chatgpt, I was able to figure out and construct the code for Choices Saga.
+There was alot of trial error and some hindsight for future developments.

+For all of the functions, especially with while loops, I had to write down and draw what I was trying to achieve so that I could visualize it better.
+Going through it step by step helped create the work I did.

-Structure for the README file is from my project [Ways to Relax](https://github.com/reltoom/Project-1-Relax) adjusted to fit Kidz Memo.
+Structure for the README file is from my project [Ways to Relax](https://github.com/reltoom/Project-1-Relax) adjusted to fit Choices Saga.

-### Media

-Audio clip is from [Free Sound](https://freesound.org/).

-Images for the Memo game are drawn by my daughter.

 ### Acknowledgments